-In the Journal of July 21st ult., I gave some particulars as to the state of Spiritualism in England, making especial reference to the part taken by Dr. Carpenter, F.R.S., in the matter.
-I said that his false state-ments in the "Ninetcenth Century Review," and in a small volume recently published "Mesmerism, Spiritualism, etc., Historically and Scientifically considered," were about to receive their answer from the persons chiefly attacked,Messrs.Wallace and Crookes.
-These replies have now appeared, and I propose to give your readers some idea of the crushing nature of the more important of the two Mr. Crookes writes in the "Nineteenth Century," and is more concerned with defending his Radiometer from Carpenter's misstatements, and with pointing out how inadequately the critic performs his self-imposed task.
-He makes severe work with the great dictum that Carpenter is always thrusting forward viz.: that it is criminal to be "possessed of any ideas or set of ideas that the common sense of educated mankind pronounces to be irrational."
+In the JOURNAL of .
+July 21st ult., I gave some particulars as to the state of Spiritualism in England, making especial reference to the part taken by Dr. Carpenter, F.R.S., in the matter.
+I said that his false state-ments in the "Nineteenth Century Review." and in a small volume recently published, "Mesmerism, Spiritualism, etc., Historically and Scientifically considered," were about to receive their answer from the persons chiefly attacked, Messrs.
+Wallace and Crookes.
+These replies have now appeared, and I propose to give your readers some idea of the crushing nature of the more important of the two.
+Mr. Crookes writes in the "Nineteenth Century," and is more concerned with defending his Radometer from Carpenter's misstatements, and with pointing out how inadequately the critic performs his self-imposed task.
+He makes severe work with the great dictum that Carpenter is always thrusting forward viz.: that it is criminal to be "possessed of any ideas or set of ideas that the common sense of educated man-kind pronounces to be irrational."
 But Mr. Crookes shows with most cogent logic and with crushing force, that there was a time when every new discovery-the circulation of blood, the motion of the earth round the sun-was contrary to what was then called "common sense."
-The fallacy that underlies Dr. Carpenter's assertions is not indeed far to seek; knowledge is progressive.
-The accumulated store at any given period constitutes the world's common sense.
-But one day there comes a Harvey, a Varley, a Crookes, and demonstrates some new fact, crookes, and demonstrates some new fact, and adds his mite to the accumulated store, piles his pebble on the historic cairn.
-The philosopher, guarding himself by the strictest methods of investigation, receives the addition with thankfulness.
-Not so with Dr. Carpenter!
-His method of philosophic families is to eath up the pubble and inquiry is to catch up the pebble and throw it back at the investigator, with a warning to him against meddling with "the common sense of educated mankind."
+The fallacy that underiles Dr. Carpenter's assertions is not indeed far to seek; knowledge is progressive.
+The accumulated store at any given period con-stitutes the world's common sense.
+But one day there comes a Harvey, a Varley, a Crookes, and demonstrates some new fact, and adds his mite to the accumulated store, piles his pebble on the historic cairn.
+The philosopher, guarding himself by the strictest methods of investigation, receives the addition with thankfulness, Not so with Dr. Carpenter!
+His method of philosophic inquiry is to catch up the pebble and throw it back at the investigator, with a warning to him against meddling with "the common sense of educated mankind."
 This.
-Bir, is the scientific method, a' la Carpenter.